 The Municipality has compiled a Fully GRAP Compliant Asset register that were tested by during the Audit were no findings pertaining to the Register were raised by the Auditor General.
-Senqu Municipality has implemented a system of internal control consistent with the transcripts of the Municipal Asset Management and Insurance policy to ensure that all assets are accounted for and the useful lives of the assets are reassessed on an annual basis.
-Strict Control is also kept on the safeguarding of assets to ensure that service delivery is not disrupted in any way or form.
+Senqu Municipality

 Ultimately the objectives of Senqu Local Municipality regarding Asset Management are to ensure that the assets of the Municipality are properly managed and accounted for.
 The Municipality has developed a comprehensive asset and insurance policy that fully complies with the GRAP standards and regulations placed upon the municipality by the National Treasury.
 The policy has been implemented and some of the key aspects included in the policy are as follows: